robotology/robotology-superbuild/README.md

 To use this binaries and libraries, you should update the necessary environment variables.

-Set the environment variable `ROBOTOLOGY_SUPERBUILD_ROOT` so that it points to the  directory where you clone the codyco-superbuild repository.
+Set the environment variable `ROBOTOLOGY_SUPERBUILD_ROOT` so that it points to the  directory where you clone the robotology-superbuild repository.

 Append `$ROBOTOLOGY_SUPERBUILD_ROOT/build/install/bin` to your PATH